eZmaxinc/eZmax-SDK-go/docs/WebhookResponseCompound.md

 ### NewWebhookResponseCompound

-`func NewWebhookResponseCompound(pkiWebhookID int32, sWebhookDescription string, eWebhookModule FieldEWebhookModule, sWebhookUrl string, sWebhookEmailfailed string, bWebhookIsactive bool, bWebhookSkipsslvalidation bool, ) *WebhookResponseCompound`
+`func NewWebhookResponseCompound(pkiWebhookID int32, sWebhookDescription string, eWebhookModule FieldEWebhookModule, sWebhookUrl string, sWebhookEmailfailed string, bWebhookIsactive bool, bWebhookIssigned bool, bWebhookSkipsslvalidation bool, ) *WebhookResponseCompound`

 NewWebhookResponseCompound instantiates a new WebhookResponseCompound object This constructor will assign default values to properties that have it defined,